ivan-yankov/bash/README.md

 Notes:

 - `setup` must call `load_commands`, which loads the package the way an interactive shell does.
 It runs before each test.
+A `teardown` may be defined the same way and runs after each test, though it is rarely needed because the temporary directory is discarded anyway.
 - Every test starts in its own empty temporary directory, so build fixtures with plain `printf`, `touch` and `mkdir` in `setup` or in the test itself.
 Nothing needs cleaning up, and the repo is mounted read-only in the container to catch